-Research shows that Housing First rapidly ends homelessness, is cost-effective, and improves quality of life and community functioning.
+Housing First rapidly ends homelessness, is cost-effective, and improves quality of life and community functioning.
 Housing First is the most effective approach to ending homelessness for most individuals and families, particularly for people experiencing chronic homelessness, people with substance use disorders, and people with disabilities, including individuals with mental health conditions.
 This model was first developed for people with serious psychiatric or substance use disorders who had been homeless for long periods of time and was later extended to all homeless populations.
 Housing First has been credited with helping reduce chronic homelessness by 20% since 2007.

-Housing First is supported by the U.S. Department of Veterans Affairs (VA) in its two largest homelessness programs - Supportive Services for Veteran Families (SSVF) and HUD-Veterans Affairs Supportive Housing (HUD-VASH).
-These programs, which are considered to be the gold standard for homelessness programs both domestically and abroad, have been instrumental in reducing veteran homelessness by 50% over the past decade.
-Initial results from HUD's 2022 Point-in-Time (PIT) count point to an 11% decline in homelessness among veterans between 2020 and 2022, the largest drop in veteran homelessness in more than five years.
+Housing First is supported by the U.S.

+Department of Veterans Affairs (VA) in its two largest homelessness programs - Supportive Services for Veteran Families (SSVF) and HUD-Veterans Affairs Supportive Housing (HUD-VASH).
+These programs, which are considered to be the gold standard for homelessness programs both domestically and abroad, have been instrumental in reducing veteran homelessness by 55% since 2010.
+Nationally, the number of veterans experiencing homelessness decreased by 11% between 2020 and 2022, the largest drop in veteran homelessness in more than five years.
 This drop in veteran homelessness coincides with the return of Housing First practices under the Biden Administration and historic resources provided through the American Rescue Plan.